randyjensen/wp-responsive-media/readme.txt

 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Description ==

+A seamless responsive images solution for WordPress that doesn’t break the visual editor.

 == Frequently Asked Questions ==

-= Does this make all of my images responsive for older posts? =

-No. This only works on images added after you’ve activated the plugin.
+= Does this make all of my images responsive for older posts? = No. This only works on images added after you’ve activated the plugin.

 = Does everything blow up after I uninstall it? =
 No. There will be a little extra code in your markup that is used by this plugin, mainly some extra data attributes, but everything will continue to function normally.

 = How does it work? =
 After you’ve activated the plugin, just go to your Post or Page and insert an image.
 You won’t notice anything different in the WordPress admin, it’ll just show up as an image like every other one.
 On the front end of the site, you’ll now see that the images that you’ve added are now fully responsive.
+You can read about it in more depth [here](http://randyjensenonline.com/thoughts/crafting-seamless-responsive-images-solution-wordpress/)

+== Screenshots ==

 == Changelog ==